Chapter 18 Customizing your plots

 geom_point()

-# default theme
+# Default theme

-default <- p + labs(subtitle = "Default geom_scatter")
+default <- p + labs(title = "Default theme")

 # Classic theme